The Man from Oklahoma (1926 film)

-The Man from Oklahoma is a 1926 American silent western film directed by Forrest Sheldon and Harry S. Webb and starring Jack Perrin, Josephine Hill and Lew Meehan.
+The Man from Oklahoma is a 1926 American silent Western film directed by Forrest Sheldon and Harry S. Webb and starring Jack Perrin, Josephine Hill and Lew Meehan.
 It was distributed by the independent Rayart Pictures, the predecessor of Monogram Pictures.
+A print of The Man from Oklahoma exists and is available on DVD.

 Synopsis

 In a New Mexico town, Lynn Durant is robbed and murdered by Sam Stallings.
 The Man from Oklahoma arrives in town and eventually discovers Stallings is Durant's killer.